Takhi77/Takhi77/README.md

   </a>
 </p>

+* 🚀Multi-DEX Volume Booster🚀
+* 🚀Raydium sniper using Yellow-Stone GRPC within 1st second🚀
 * 🚀Pumpfun sniper & bundler🚀
-* 🚀Raydium sniper & bundler🚀
 * 🚀Raydium Volume booster🚀
-* 🚀Shit-token Launcher🚀
+* 🚀Shit-token Launcher using raydium bundler🚀
-* 🚀Token-freezer🚀
-* 🚀Holder bot🚀
+* 🚀Holder booster🚀
-* 🚀Maker bot🚀
+* 🚀Maker booster🚀
 * I am trying to make 🚀Arbitrage bot🚀 nowadays

 These projects are running on the node-backend for utilizing the token trading like pumpfun and raydium